-The photos show the sequence of events in wooden floor board replacement.
+The photos show the sequence of events in wooden floorboard replacement.
 Firstly the boards which require replacement are identified and removed from the wooden floor.
-This is done in such a manner as to not damage the adjacent floor boards.
+This is done in such a manner as to not damage the adjacent floorboards.

 Next new Hoop Pine timber flooring is installed.
 This flooring is installed in such a manner that from above there is no evidence of replacement.
-The new timber flooring being lighter in colour than the old flooring, then requires staining during the coating process to blend it in with the old existing timber flooring.
-All old pine flooring will vary in colour so it is a matter of mixing a combination of stains that will give the best result in each circumstance.
+The new timber flooring being lighter in color than the old flooring, then requires staining during the coating process to blend it in with the old existing timber flooring.
+All old pine flooring will vary in color so it is a matter of mixing a combination of stains that will give the best result in each circumstance.

-Finally this timber floor was polished and finished with a gloss polyurethane coating and as can be seen in the photos, the replacement floor boards can barely be identified.
+Finally, this timber floor was polished and finished with a gloss polyurethane coating and as can be seen in the photos, the replacement floor boards can barely be identified.